Digital Image Correlation for lattice structures

 Compression test instrumented by image correlation

-The implementation of digital image correlation on lattice structures (or any structure) involves the application of a speckle (contrasted pattern) on the part, adapted to the scale and the cameras resolution.
+The implementation of digital image correlation on lattice structures (or any structure) involves the application of a speckle (contrasted pattern) on the part, adapted to the scale and the resolution of the camera.
 On lattice structures, it is applied with an airbrush to reach spots sizes of a few tens of microns.

 Modeling and Computation